 The Rollins Campus Center houses a 60,000 square foot student center, the Office of Student Development, the Student Success Center, the 500 seat Grace Rollins Dining Hall, the 350 seat, Charles Suber Banquet Hall, and the 40,000 square foot Zell and Shirley Miller Library.

 Architect: EYP Architecture and Engineering, PC

 The two story Bernard A. Zuckerman Museum of Art houses consolidated collections that were previously spread across the campus, into a facility that includes gallery space for permanent collections and temporary exhibitions, as well as collection storage, staff offices, and support facilities.

 Renovation and expansion of the Ken Byers Tennis Complex, including an 18,000 square foot addition including three indoor tennis courts and facility amenity improvements.
 The renovation will elevate the Center’s appearance and function to reflect its standing as a NCAA Division 1A tennis facility.
 This building is pursuing LEED Gold certification.

 Architect: Ayers/Saint/Gross Inc.

 Associate Architect: R. L. Brown & Associates, Inc.

-This mixed-use building transforms a former surface parking lot into a multipurpose facility housing admissions offices, a welcome center, a large presentation room, a bookstore, and a Starbucks coffee shop.
-The building sits above and in front of a new parking structure that houses 300 vehicles.
-Sustainable features include a green roof.
-This building achieved LEED Gold certification.
+The Oxford Road Building, a mixed-use building that transforms a former surface parking lot into a multipurpose facility housing admissions offices, a welcome center, a large presentation room, a bookstore, and a Starbucks coffee shop.

 Associate Architect: Hanbury